MathijsBlok/ngx-alerts/projects/ngx-alerts/README.md

 export class AppModule { }
 ```

 Import library with optional config AlertConfig.
-Default values are maxMessages: 5, timeout: 5000, position: 'right'.
+Default values are maxMessages: 5, timeout: 5000, positionX: 'right', positionY: 'top'.
-Where the timeout is in milliseconds, and the position cn be either left or right.
+Where the timeout is in milliseconds, the positionX can be either left or right and the positionY can be top or bottom.
 <br>

 Once your library is imported, you can use its components and service in your Angular application: